 DT 500 ZINE: – do you see yourself as a rebel in any way?

 TRIANA: – I kind of find the word ’rebel’ to be a bit outdated.
 But… maybe.
 Maybe there’s a little ’rebel’ in me.
 In my point of view, it’s more about being allowed to play, be creative, explore, learn and ask questions more than about breaking up from ’old’ patterns or conventions, which is how I understand that term.
 I just wish to enjoy my life and do whatever makes my heart happy.
 If that means that I sometimes have to step out of the ’collective consciousness’ and ’normal’ structures, then so be it.
 To me, this is whatever comes naturally.
 I like being out of my comfort zone from time to time.

 ” The most important thing is to follow my heart, keep learning, and not limit myself too much: That’s when it all feels right.”

 DT 500 ZINE: – You have also done some major publications, like for Playboy, FHM, Esquire, Ice, etc… Apparently, you are the most remarkable girl in all Scandinavian harbors… You’ve got an essential body, symmetrical face and social intelligence.
 We dare you to describe this combination?

-TRIANA: – Arthur, thank you so much for such kind words and compliments.
+TRIANA: – Thank you so much for such kind words and compliments.
 I’m not entirely sure how to respond to that.
-However, when it comes to modelling, I know that one of the reasons that things have worked out so well is that I’m easy to work with, I am generally in a great mood.
+However, when it comes to modeling, I know that one of the reasons that things have worked out so well is that I’m easy to work with, I am generally in a great mood.

 DT 500 MAG: – Triana, you have also started with Burlesque, haven’t you?
 Can you tease us with some more details on that subject?